KP senior selected to serve on MIAA student advisory committee

 Jaber was selected following an application and interview process.
 He participated in the New England Student Leadership Conference in July and took part in the MIAA Student Ambassador program.

-Jaber, a tackle on the King Philip High School football team, represents District C, along with Emma Dahl from Foxboro High School and Liam Bennett of Milford High School.
+Jaber, a tackle on the KP football team, represents District C, along with Emma Dahl from Foxboro High School and Liam Bennett of Milford High School.

 (0) comments